-On Wednesday we payed our second visit to the Theatre Royal , this time to see The Wizard of OZ.
-Last time we sat high up and had a wonderful view of the stage, whereas this time we were seated on the lower floor and it made me realise what a nice little theatre St. Helens is, it had a lovely personal and intimate feel to it and I think I would probably choose these seats again, especially with children because you really feel part of the show being so close to the stage.
+On Wednesday we went to see The Wizard of OZ at St. Helens Theatre Royal.
+This was our second visit to this particular venue, last time we watched Snow White and the Seven Dwarfs and sat high up on the balcony and had a wonderful view of the stage.
+This time we were seated on the lower floor and it made me realise what a nice little theatre St. Helens is.
+Sitting here nearer to the stage had a lovely personal and intimate feel to it and I think I would probably choose these seats again, especially with children because you really feel part of the show being so close to the stage.

 They say never work with children or animals but this performance most definitely proved that old saying wrong.

-The Wizard of Oz was a joy to watch, a real feel good production that left you singing the classics all the way home.
-If you haven’t booked your seats yet I highly recommend you book them now as The Wizard of OZ is only showing until the 18th February.
+The Wizard of Oz at St. Helens Theatre Royal was a joy to watch, a real feel good production that left you singing the classics all the way home.
+If you haven’t booked your seats yet I highly recommend you book them now.

 If you have Wizard of Oz fans then encourage them to wear their dressing up outfits as it was adorable seeing all the mini Dorothy’s and Lions.